MarioAriasC/config-repo/README.md

 # config-repo
-For the book Cloud Native Sgring in Action
+For the book Cloud Native Spring in Action